wilsonchen12/app/README.md

-#A dash application with multiple filters
+# A dash application with multiple filters in a composite menu

 Wilson Chen